MatteoSalverio/DesignPortfolio/index.md

 <p>This billboard was a design project where I had to make a billboard that helps to prevent texting and driving.</p>

 <h2>Conclusion</h2>
 <p>Doing these projects, I have learned a lot about digital design, and even a bit about business management, I have grown my skills in Photoshop greatly.
-I enjoyed making </p>
+I enjoyed making all of these projects, because it has helped me find my interests, and what I would want a future business of mine to look like.
+I may end up using these assets in the future, but I am likely to take what skills I have and build upon them to improve these things.</p>